 Research component

-The program includes a 2-year research study component led by Dr. Skye Barbic at the University of BC.
-Research aims to understand the effectiveness of a holistic IPS intervention within primary care.
-This study will measure how effective IPS service is in helping people secure sustainable employment and will also assess participant mental health, personal recovery, and quality of life measures for the duration of the study.
-Through this study, we hope to gain a better understanding of peoples’ experiences of the IPS program, as well as barriers to service and additional factors which enhance long-term employment.
-Interested participants can be referred to the study by their healthcare professional.
+The program includes a research study component led by Dr. Skye Barbic at the University of British Columbia (UBC).
+The aim is to understand the effectiveness of holistic IPS intervention within primary care.
+Through this study, we hope to gain a better understanding of peoples’ experiences of the IPS program, as well as barriers to service, and additional factors which enhance long-term employment.
+Interested participants can be referred to the study by their Links to Employment or healthcare professional.

 For more information, please contact us at linksto.employment@cmha.bc.ca or 236-330-8098.